 Human dignity is one the major themes that flows throughout Compassion (&) Conviction.
 Humans are created in the image of God and that is what Christians should build their framework around for political engagement.
 Not a political party, not a tribe and not an ideology.

 A true story about America’s criminal justice system and how it treats people of color, the poor, the wrongly convicted, and the wrongly condemned.
 The material is heavy, but the author is hopeful despite his years of seeing terrible injustice.

 In less than 70 pages Chris Marshall, with plenty of scriptural evidence, says that justice is a central theme of the Bible and it is how God relates to the world.

 A movie based on the true story told in the book, “Just Mercy.”
-It tells the story of lawyer Bryan Stevenson (played by Michael Jordan), who works to overturn the wrongful conviction of an African-American man named Walter McMillian (played by Jamie Foxx).
+It tells the story of lawyer Bryan Stevenson (played by Michael Jordan), who works to overturn the wrongful conviction of a Black American man named Walter McMillian (played by Jamie Foxx).